jamwafflesci/node-consistency-poc/README.md

 ## Yarn

 Yarn is used because it's faster than NPM, whilst also being compatible.
 There is a `yarn.lock` file that should be tracked in the repository that will ensure Node package and package dependency version consistency between developer machines, as well as Docker images and production boxes.

+## Bootstrapping

+The bootstrap script is `./install-git-hooks.sh`.
+It is run as a `postinstall` script when `yarn install` is ran.
+Seeing as `yarn install` must be run for the project to be used anyway, it's practically guaranteed that `install-git-hooks.sh` is run before anything else.

+## Git hooks

+The `post-merge` script runs on pull
+The `post-checkout` script when the user changes a branch